Wild Rivers (water park): 1985-2011: Wild Rivers water park on Lion Country Safari site

-New water park at the Orange County Great Park

-History
+2012-2021: Plans and delays for new water park

-Since 2012, there had been attempts to redevelop Wild Rivers on or near the Orange County Great Park.
-A new Wild Rivers park was originally slated to open in May 2014, but it was then delayed a year later to May 2015 before it was cancelled altogether due to financial and land approval issues.
+In August 2012, the Orange County Board of Supervisors approved plans to rebuild Wild Rivers near the Orange County Great Park.

+The new Wild Rivers park was originally slated to open in May 2014, but it was then delayed a year later to May 2015 before it was cancelled altogether due to financial and land approval issues.
 In March 2016, the plans were revived and three months later, on June 26, 2016, the Great Park Board proposed two sites: one 35 acres and the other 60 acres.
 In late April 2017, Wild Rivers successfully negotiated a contract with the Irvine City Council, acting as the Orange County Great Park, paving the way for their return to Irvine as soon as summer 2019.
 As of March 2018, the park was planning on opening in a 26 acre site on the former Marine Corps Air Station El Toro at the eastern corner of Marine Way and Skyhawk, but were waiting on environmental studies and approval from the US Navy.
 In August 2018, Wild Rivers announced that the park would not open until 2020 at the earliest, and as of April 2019 they had not finalized the lease terms and environmental study, and their exclusive agreement to negotiate with the city had expired.
 In January 2020, the city reached a tentative agreement with Wild Rivers for a new 20 acre location within Great Park at the southern corner of Great Park Boulevard and Skyhawk, and the lease was approved in April.
 In July 2020, the park submitted plans to the city for review, and was planning to open in May 2022.

+2021-2022: Construction of modern water park

-Construction of the park began in July 2021, after $60 million in financing was lined up, and 20 attractions were planned.
+Construction of the park began on July 1, 2021, after $60 million in financing was lined up, and 20 attractions were planned.
 Season passes for the 2022 season went on sale in November 2021.

+2022-present: Opening and operation of modern water park

+The new Wild Rivers held a soft opening on July 10, 2022, followed by its official grand opening on July 29, 2022.
+The rebuilt park is approximately 50% larger than the original.